 To understand confirmation bias, you must imagine living your childhood in an environment where the people in your life ignored you.
 You grew up feeling like nobody hears or understands you.
-Now fast forward thirty years, and you find yourself married with your own family.
+Now fast forward thirty years, and you find yourself married with kids.
 One day, you call your wife from an adjacent room, and, although you can hear her doing something there, she doesn’t answer you.
 Do you immediately infer that she’s ignoring you?
 Maybe even get a little mad about it?
-That might be a sign of a cognitive bias that’s driven by your childhood history.
+That might be a sign of a cognitive bias driven by your childhood history.

 What Is Confirmation Bias?

 Confirmation bias is the general need that we all have to look into a pile of evidence and only choose the parts that validate the things we believe to be true.